THE CONCLUDING CHAPTER OF CRAWFORD

 Joan Crawford Biographical Facts

-Date of birth: March 23rd, 1906
+Date of Birth: March 23rd, 1906

 Siblings: Hal LeSueur (born 09/03/1903; died May 3rd, 1963); Daisy McConnell (half-sister) (born in 1900, died November 23rd, 1904)

-Adult height: 5’4 1/2 (This is according to Joan in various interviews and applications which requested biographical information)
+Adult Height: 5’4 1/2 (This is according to Joan in various interviews and applications which requested biographical information)

-Eye color: Blue
+Eye Color: Blue

-Natural hair color: Varied.
+Natural Hair Color: Varied.
 As a child and young adult, Joan's natural hair color was auburn brown.
 With age, it changed to salt and pepper gray, with light brown streaks throughout.
 Throughout her life, Joan dyed her hair various colors, including: blonde, brunette, shades of red and strawberry blonde.

-Religious affiliation: Catholic and Christian Scientist
+Religious Affiliation: Christian and Christian Scientist

 Douglas Fairbanks, Jr. (June 3rd, 1929 - May 12th, 1933) (The marriage lasted 3 years and 11 months)